Biodiversity loss: Global estimates across all species

 Demonstrator against biodiversity loss, at Extinction Rebellion (2018).

 The current rate of global biodiversity loss is estimated to be 100 to 1000 times higher than the (naturally occurring) background extinction rate, faster than at any other time in human history, and is expected to grow in the upcoming years.
 The fast-growing extinction trends of various animal groups like mammals, birds, reptiles, amphibians, and fish have led scientists to declare a current biodiversity crisis in both land and ocean ecosystems.

 In 2006, many more species were formally classified as rare or endangered or threatened; moreover, scientists have estimated that millions more species are at risk that have not been formally recognized.
+There is also evidence showing that species which are not formally recognized are at greater risk of extinction.

 Deforestation also plays a large role in biodiversity loss.
-More than half of the worlds biodiversity is hosted in tropical rainforest.
+More than half of the world's biodiversity is hosted in tropical rainforest.
 Regions that are subjected to exponential loss of biodiversity are referred to as biodiversity hotspots.
 Since 1988 the hotspots increased from 10 to 34.
 Of the total 34 hotspots currently present, 16 of them are in tropical regions (as of 2006).
 Researchers have noted in 2006 that only 2.3% of the world is covered with biodiversity loss hotspots, and even though only a small percentage of the world is covered in hotspots, it host a large fraction (50%) of vascular plant species.

 In 2021, about 28 percent of the 134,400 species assessed using the IUCN Red List criteria are now listed as threatened with extinction—a total of 37,400 species compared to 16,119 threatened species in 2006.

 A 2022 study that surveyed more than 3,000 experts found that "global biodiversity loss and its impacts may be greater than previously thought", and estimated that roughly 30% of species "have been globally threatened or driven extinct since the year 1500."

 Research published in 2023 found that, out of 70,000 species, about 48% are facing decreasing populations due to human activities, while only 3% are seeing an increase in populations.